loopinf/GSPHAR/analysis/custom_loss_functions_for_volatility_jumps.md

 The asymmetric MSE loss function, in particular, shows promising results for applications where underpredicting volatility during market stress is especially costly.
 For more balanced applications, the weighted MSE and hybrid loss functions provide good alternatives.

+Our extended experiments with longer training durations (10 epochs vs 3 epochs) revealed that the advantage of custom loss functions diminishes with longer training, but doesn't disappear entirely.
+This suggests that while standard MSE models can improve their performance on large jumps with sufficient training, custom loss functions still provide value for critical applications where even small improvements in predicting extreme events are important.

+The choice between standard MSE and custom loss functions should consider not only the specific application requirements but also the available computational resources and training time.
+For quick model development or when computational resources are limited, custom loss functions can provide significant benefits with shorter training periods.

 These findings highlight the importance of aligning the loss function with the specific objectives of the forecasting task, rather than defaulting to standard loss functions that may not capture the most critical aspects of the prediction problem.
+The relationship between loss function design, training duration, and model performance represents a rich area for further research in financial forecasting.